jonathanvx/primacy_todo_list/README.md

-I have learnt in my life that systems based on "Primacy" are more effective than systems based on "Balanced"
+I have learnt in my life that systems based on "Primacy" are more effective than systems based on "Balance".
+This is because balance is largely based on subjective feelings that are hard to gage and you can only take action when you are 'out of balance'.
+Primacy-based systems help with taking action sooner while creating a hierachy of values.

 I discovered Rand's primacy-based model for life which starts at survival and then continued to being productive as a human value.